Jitendra-Dash/Jitendra-Dash/README.md

 # Hello and Welcome to My Github Repo
-- 👋 Hi, My name @Jitendra-Dash , I am a Data Scientist
+- 👋 Hi, My name @Jitendra-Dash , I am a Data Scientist / NLP engineer!
-- 👀 I’m interested in machine learning and data science stuff
+- 👀 Interested in machine learning and data science stuff
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate machine learning and data science work
 - 📫 How to reach me you can email at jdash862@gmail.com